 - Links between them

-This model examines knowledge management’s essence specifically in terms of:
+It is one of those KM models that examines knowledge management’s essence specifically in terms of:

 - Knowledge Workers